-Dog allergies, especially dog skin allergies are the most prevalent health issue affecting the Bichon Frise.
+If your dog has allergies, especially dog skin allergies, they are the most common health issue affecting the Bichon Frise dog or puppy.

 Bichon Frise skin is normally pink under all that fluffy white hair.
 The more pink the skin, more sensitive it will be.

 The pink color of a Bichon’s skin is a result of low pigmentation found in the skin.
 It is commonly believed that this low pigmentation is what causes the vulnerably to skin irritations.

 To minimize dog allergies as much as possible, you should seriously consider purchasing a Bichon Frise puppy from one of the many responsible, reputable Bichon Frise breeders.

 These breeders are focused on improving the standard for the Bichon Frise breed, and one of the major standards is health.